3DBubble/five_in_row/README.md

-# five_in_row
+# Five In Row Game with Python
-Trying to create simple five in row game while following test-driven development approach
+Trying to create simple five in row game while following test-driven development approach.
+Will try to extend this to train RL agent later on.